wuyang1002431655/tango_with_django_19/manuscript/chapter-unix.md

 * the privilege of your user account (the dollar sign, or `$`).

 D> ### What is a Directory?
-D> Above, we refer to your present working directory.
+D> In the text above, we refer to your present working directory.
 But what exactly is a *directory*?
 If you have used a Windows computer up until now, you'll probably know a directory as a *folder*.
-The concept of a folder is analogous to a directory - it is a cataloguing structure which can contain references to other files and directories.
+The concept of a folder is analogous to a directory - it is a cataloguing structure that contains references to other files and directories.

 The dollar sign (`$`) typically indicates that the user is a standard user account.
 Conversely, a hash symbol (`#`) may be used to signify the user logged in has [root privileges](http://en.wikipedia.org/wiki/Superuser).
 Whatever symbol is present is used to signify that the computer is awaiting your input.